 Bipasha Basu

 Bipasha Basu is an Indian actor, best known for Tamil cinema.
 Bipasha Basu began their career in 1993 and has been a prominent figure in the industry for over 33 years.
-With 30 credits to their name, Bipasha Basu remains one of the most prolific and celebrated talents in the industry.
+With over 60 credits to their name, Bipasha Basu remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Bipasha Basu's career remains one of the longest and most celebrated in Tamil cinema.

 - Born